 A real prize (not just bragging rights).
 Some firms use gift cards, iPads, or even cash.
 One firm gave a set of steak knives for third prize.
 Be creative, be fun, make it interesting.

 One of the biggest complaints I get about contests is that after the leaders emerge, everyone stuck in the back of the pack gives up.
 To prevent this from happening you have a few different options.
-Here are some of my favorite types of contests that are fun for everyone:
+Here are some of our favorite types of contests that are fun for everyone:

 The raffle.
 Everybody that shares at least twice in the first month is entered to win a $250 gift card.
 This way everybody can win, and the power users are not at an advantage.